-Omnivores often claim it is impossible to stay healthy on a vegetarian (or vegan) diet.
-This is not true in general, but still it is not completely unsubstantiated.
-We will first discuss misleading arguments used by “carnivores” and then similarly misleading arguments used by vegetarians.
-Note: because many people consider this kind of discussion controversial, this article is based on reliable large-scale human studies; you can find numbered references at the end of the article.
+In this article, we will first discuss misleading arguments used by “carnivores” against vegetarianism and then similarly misleading arguments used by vegetarians against omnivorism.
+Because many people consider this kind of discussion controversial, this article is based on reliable large-scale human studies; you can find numbered references at the end of the article.

 Carnivorous fallacy: Vegetarian nutrition cannot provide enough protein

 A common misconception is that one cannot get enough protein from a vegan or vegetarian diet.
 However, there are good vegan sources of protein, such as legumes, tofu, seitan, tempeh, and many others.
 Vegetarians can furthermore eat eggs and dairy products, which are again a source of protein.
-Diets that include the aforementioned foods shouldn’t have a problem in reaching the recommended daily intake of about 60g of protein for an average person.
+People who include the aforementioned foods in their diets shouldn’t have a problem to reach the recommended daily intake of about 60g of protein for an average person.

 There was a concern that isoflavones in soy may cause hormonal imbalance and lead to a lower quality of sperm in men or a greater risk of breast cancer in women.
 However, these worries were dismissed by recent meta-analyses.

 Also, even though soy is known to be a common allergen, soy allergy probably affects no more than 0.1% of the population (there are actually more people born with more than 10 fingers than there are people allergic to soybeans).
-In these rare cases, obtaining enough protein from a vegetarian diet may prove problematic, and the affected person must follow a carefully constructed diet.
-However, for the majority of us, soy can even have some beneficial effects, such as improvement of memory in aging individuals.
+In these rare cases, obtaining enough protein from a typical vegetarian diet may prove problematic (because processed foods for vegetarian usually contain soy as one of the ingredients), but for the majority of us, soy can even have some beneficial effects, such as improvement of memory in aging individuals.

 What is important to note is that while vegans generally consume enough protein if they consume legumes, whole grains, soy products and other protein-rich products, most omnivores in western countries consume much more protein than their body requires, and this causes unnecessary stress on kidneys and has been (at least in the case of some animal proteins) linked to a higher incidence of cancer.